Education Packages – Film

 2010 | Canada | 45 min

-Music Is the Medicine follows virtuoso blues-rock guitarist and singer-songwriter Derek Miller, a Mohawk, as he struggles to make it big in the music industry.
-The film features concert footage, deeply personal interviews, and follows Miller over two years as he sets down tracks in the studio, tours small-town Ontario, and travels as far as Nashville to try to break into the mainstream.
+Six Nations blues guitarist Derek Miller struggles to make it big in the music industry.
+The film features concert footage, deeply personal interviews, and two years of travels from the studio to small-town Ontario to Nashville.

 Reel Injun: On The Trail Of The Hollywood Indian